anjali628/ModalBottomSheet/README.md

 Android project which shows a Modal Bottom Sheet and shows some example activities that we can perform on it.

-first screen that will appear on opening the application.
+First screen that will appear on opening the application.
 Here, click on Show Bottom Sheet button and then items of bottom sheet will be viewed.
 ![Screenshot_20210305-193455](https://user-images.githubusercontent.com/64889275/110126743-beb0a900-7dea-11eb-9ddb-5f3334c8f681.png)

 This Bottom Sheet contains 6 items and a button for moving to another activity.
+We can also go back to the first screen on swiping down the modal bottom sheet.
 ![Screenshot_20210305-193502](https://user-images.githubusercontent.com/64889275/110126766-c40df380-7dea-11eb-9dc8-fe497aa7e04d.png)